911 (Lady Gaga song): "Chromatica II"

 "911" is one of the three songs on the Chromatica album which are preceded by an orchestral interlude.
 Gaga wanted to emphasize the "cinematic" feeling of the record and felt that it had distinct acts, "such as the sharp right turn it takes when '911' kicks in."
 The interludes were composed by musician Morgan Kibby, who assembled a 26-person orchestra to record the string arrangements.
 Talking about the creative process of "Chromatica II", the interlude preceding "911", she explained:

 Upon the album's release, the seamless transition between "Chromatica II" and "911" became a fan-favorite and was discussed as an album highlight.
-It generated several memes, with people editing the transition into various scenes from movies and TV, and recreating it with similar sounding songs, most notably with Kylie Minogue's "Can't Get You Out of My Head" (2001).
+It generated several memes, with people editing the transition into scenes from various films and television series, and recreating it with similar sounding songs, most notably with Kylie Minogue's "Can't Get You Out of My Head" (2001).
 Annie Zaleski of Time magazine found the strings of "Chromatica II" a "delight", as they "crescendo and swerve" into "911".

 Canadian singer and producer Grimes was set to remix the interlude for Gaga's third remix album Dawn of Chromatica, as well as "Chromatica I" and "Chromatica III"; however, her contributions did not make the final cut.